Rangi42/polishedcrystal/README.md

    * X Accuracy boosts accuracy, it does not ignore accuracy checks entirely
    * Light Ball doubles Pikachu's Attack as well as Special Attack
    * Boost CPU Pokémon's stats each by level^2/500 to simulate stat experience (max 20 boost per stat, i.e. half of what can be gained with vitamins)
-   * Growth raises stats by two stages in sunlight
    * Thunder ignores accuracy and evasion in rain
    * Rock-type Pokémon get Sp.Def boosted by 50% in a sandstorm
    * Grass-type Pokémon are immune to Cotton Spore, PoisonPowder, Powder, Rage Powder, Sleep Powder, Spore, Stun Spore, and Effect Spore